rollup/plugins/packages/inject/README.md

 Type: `String` | `Array[...String]`<br>
 Default: `null`

-A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files in the build the plugin should _ignore_.
+A [picomatch pattern](https://github.com/micromatch/picomatch), or array of patterns, which specifies the files in the build the plugin should _ignore_.
 By default no files are ignored.

 ### `include`

 Type: `String` | `Array[...String]`<br>
 Default: `null`

-A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files in the build the plugin should operate on.
+A [picomatch pattern](https://github.com/micromatch/picomatch), or array of patterns, which specifies the files in the build the plugin should operate on.
 By default all files are targeted.

 ## Meta